-A new PhD, overseen by the Chair, was undertaken in 2018 on the subject of the climate risks which could affect banks, particularly in relation to the assessment of scenarios and country risk.
+A new PhD, overseen by the Chair, undertaken in 2018 and defended at the end of 2021 on the subject of the climate risks which could affect banks, particularly in relation to the assessment of scenarios and country risk.
+This work focuses on assessing transition risk by country category based on quantitative analysis and aims to go beyond the mere consideration of nationally determined contributions (NDCs).